mdfnam/QnA/Foundation: English Grammar.md

 ### Nominative Case
 - **Definition:** The nominative case is used for the subject of a sentence, which is typically a noun or a pronoun that performs the action of the verb or is the "doer" of the action in a sentence.
-- **Identification:** To identify a noun in the nominative case, form a question using 'What?' or 'Who?' before the verb.
-Use 'What?' when the noun represents a thing and 'Who?' when it represents a person.
+- **Identification:** To identify a noun or pronoun in the nominative case, form a question using 'What?' or 'Who?' before the verb.
+Use 'What?' when the noun or pronoun represents a thing and 'Who?' when it represents a person.
-- **Position:** Nouns or pronouns which are in the nominative case generally appears before the verb.
-(Subject + Verb)
+- **Position:** Nouns or pronouns which are in the nominative case generally appears before the verb (Subject + Verb).

 <p align="center">
   <img src="https://github.com/mdfnam/QnA/assets/156814846/c53c5667-f3e2-4963-8714-3d841515d079" width="430">